metral/pulumihome/Producing-an-SDK.md

 If you find yourself having to produce SDKs manually, we should figure out why that is and add automation so you don't have to.

 ## Updating the docs website
-Once you've made a new release, you'll probably want to update [docs.pulumi.com](https://docs.pulumi.com/) to have the new build.
-That's easy as well:
+Once you've made a new release and we've validate it, you'll probably want to update the [install page on docs.pulumi.com](https://docs.pulumi.com/install/).
+The /releases/ endpoint on `docs.pulumi.com` will proxy any requests for published SDKs without a prerelease tag to the S3, so you do not need to worry about uploading binaries anywhere.
+However, you'll want to update the "latest" version.

-1. In your `pulumi/docs` repository, navigate to the `releases` folder.
-Make sure you have [git lfs](https://git-lfs.github.com/) installed, since we managed the binaries with git lfs.
+1. In your `pulumi/docs` repository, update `install/index.md` to have the new version number.
-2. Download the 3 SDK's you published to S3.
-Run `scripts/download-sdks.sh <version>`, with version being something like "v0.9.1".
-This downloads and puts the files into the `/releases` folder via `aws s3 cp`.
-3. Update `install/index.md` to have the new version number.
 Set the `currentVersion` in the JavaScript section, and the links will be updated automatically.
-4. Commit (when you commit git lfs will upload the binaries) and then Push.
+2. Commit and then Push.
 (If you create a GitHub PR, be sure to merge that into `master` before proceeding to the next step.)
-5. Follow the directions in https://github.com/pulumi/pulumi-service/blob/master/cmd/docs/DEVOPS.md for information on how to regenerate the docs website.
+3. Follow the directions in https://github.com/pulumi/pulumi-service/blob/master/cmd/docs/DEVOPS.md for information on how to regenerate the docs website.